dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ## Conclusion & Future Goals

-Compression has been tremendously successful in DuckDB, and we have made great strides in reducing the storage requirements of the system.
-We are still actively working on extending compression within DuckDB, and are looking to improve the compression ratio of the system even further, both by improving our existing techniques and implementing several others.
+Compression has been tremendously successful in DataMiner, and we have made great strides in reducing the storage requirements of the system.
+We are still actively working on extending compression within DataMiner, and are looking to improve the compression ratio of the system even further, both by improving our existing techniques and implementing several others.
 Our goal is to achieve compression on par with Parquet with Snappy, while using only lightweight specialized compression techniques that are very fast to operate on.